branko572/Basics-of-Web-Design/README.md

 # Basics-of-Web-Design
-A collection web site designs made with html and css using WebStorm
+A collection website designs made with html and css using WebStorm